 Introducing competition in trading venues is good for financial markets and the global trading community.
-It challenges the monopoloy of the primary exchanges in that country, exposing any excessive costs and lowering them.
-It promote fairness and transparency in the way it is regulated, but most of all it encourages innovation.
+It challenges the monopoly of the primary exchanges in that country, exposing any excessive costs and lowering them.
+It promotes fairness and transparency in the way it is regulated, but most of all it encourages innovation.

-This competition has done a great service to our stockbroking industry, benefitting not just the big instos but retail traders too.
+This competition has done a great service to our stockbroking industry, benefiting not just the big instos but retail traders too.

 I'm looking forward to seeing what Chi-X continues to do over the next few years!